 Akira is much bigger as a Werewolf than a human.
 He has no Magic Pants.

 Mina when she artificially ages herself when she unlocks her true power.
-So far, she's never worn any clothing when in her adult form.
+So far, she's never worn any clothing when in that form.
 Also has a fondness for this in general.

 The shape-shifting assassin hunting Akira in the fourth volume.